-Towards the end of the PragerU video, Allen Graham and Amber Fogarty from Community First Village in Austin,Texas warn against thinking that the government, on any level, can solve this problem.
+Towards the end of the PragerU documentary, Allen Graham and Amber Fogarty from Community First Village in Austin,Texas warn against thinking that the government, on any level, can solve this problem.
 They believe that it takes all of us working together.

 Allen Graham from Community First Village states that, in his opinion, the single greatest cause of homelessness is the profound catastrophic lose of family.